Archery Elk Hunting: Hardcore Hunters Only | Zach Bowhay

 Once you have found elk in these areas, you will notice that they usually don’t wander far.
 If left alone, bulls will usually stay in the same general area for most of the late summer into September until either hunters or the rut gets them moving.
 If you keep this in mind and glass them from afar instead of going in and disturbing their comfort zone, you will have a good chance of finding an unsuspecting bull or two to keep tabs on.
 Doing so will give you a good idea of where to start on opening morning.

-Instead of tromping through their core area living, keep tabs on found bachelor groups from afar.
+Instead of tromping through their core living area, keep tabs on found bachelor groups from afar.
 Take your time to watch the bulls, noting their travel patterns, feeding habits, and timing of each event’s occurrence.
 Unbothered elk can become extremely predictable.
 The more time you spend learning the daily routines of bull groups, the more pieces of the puzzle you will have put together by opening day, a definite boon for archery elk hunting.

 If I know where bulls are likely to be, and the country lends itself to stalking, that is my first choice.